Sort by:

 Compared with more aggressively aromatic Dancong teas, this style is softer, rounder, and easier to drink, making it especially suitable for those who enjoy sweet, smooth oolong teas with a lighter roast and a comforting finish.

-This Winter Flush Ya Shi Xiang Dancong offers a uniquely soft and refreshing floral profile with a clean, cooling character rarely found in traditional Dancong teas.
+This Winter harvest Ya Shi Xiang Dancong offers a uniquely soft and refreshing floral profile with a clean, cooling character rarely found in traditional Dancong teas.
 The tea liquor is smooth, silky, and naturally sweet, delivering a gentle honeyed finish with an elegant winter-like freshness.

-Harvested during the late autumn to early winter season in Dapu, Guangdong, this special “winter flush” style develops a lighter, purer, and more delicate expression compared with typical Ya Shi Xiang Dancong.
+Harvested during the late autumn to early winter season in Dapu, Guangdong, this special “winter harvest” style develops a lighter, purer, and more delicate expression compared with typical Ya Shi Xiang Dancong.
 Its aroma feels calmer and cleaner, while the texture becomes softer and more rounded.

 Ideal for drinkers who enjoy refined floral oolong teas with a smooth, mellow, and comforting character.
 Especially suitable for those who prefer cleaner and gentler tea profiles over heavily roasted styles.